-20 years
+Land improvements 20 years

-40 years
+Buildings 40 years

-5 to 20 years
+Machinery and equipment 5 to 20 years

-8 to 10 years
+Vehicles 8 to 10 years

-8 to 75 years
+Roads 8 to 75 years

-30 to 60 years
+Bridges 30 to 60 years

 One half of the annual amortization is charged in the year of acquisition and in the year of disposal.
 Assets under construction are not amortized until the asset is available for productive use.